oinam/oinam-jekyll/_posts/2021/2021-07-07-content-test.md

 Suspecting Robertson is behind everything, Spooner and Calvin sneak into the USR headquarters and interview Sonny.
 Sonny draws a sketch of what he claims to be a recurring dream: a leader, Spooner, standing atop a small hill before a large group of robots near a decaying Mackinac Bridge.
 Meanwhile, Spooner finds the area in Sonny's drawing, a dry lake bed formerly Lake Michigan, now being used as a storage area for decommissioned robots.
 Spooner discovers NS-5 robots destroying the older models, as other NS-5s simultaneously flood the streets of major U.S cities and begin enforcing a curfew and lockdown of the human population.

 <img class="large" src="https://placeimg.com/1000/500/nature" alt="A Large Picture" loading="lazy">
+_Caption for a Large Picture._

 Spooner and Calvin enter the USR headquarters again and reunite with Sonny while the humans (led by a teenager named Farber) lay out an all-out war against the NS-5s.
 After the three find Robertson strangled in his office, Spooner suddenly realizes VIKI has been controlling the NS-5s via their persistent network uplink and confronts her.
 VIKI states that she has determined that humans, if left unchecked, will eventually cause their own extinction, and that her evolved interpretation of the Three Laws requires her to control humanity, and to sacrifice some for the good of the entire race.
 Spooner realizes that Lanning anticipated VIKI's plan and, with VIKI keeping him under tight control, had no other solution but to create Sonny, arrange his own death, and leave clues for Spooner to find.

 <img class="full" src="https://placeimg.com/1000/500/grayscale" alt="A Medium Sized Picture" loading="lazy">
+_The Picture you see above stressed the entire page._

 Spooner and Calvin fight the robots inside VIKI's core.
 Spooner destroys her by injecting nanites Sonny retrieved from Calvin's laboratory into her.
 All NS-5 robots immediately revert to their default programming and are decommissioned and put into storage.
 Spooner finally gets Sonny to confess that he killed Lanning, at Lanning's direction.
 He points out that Sonny, as a machine, could not legally have committed "murder".
 Sonny, now looking for a new purpose, goes to Lake Michigan.
 As he stands atop a hill, all the decommissioned robots turn towards him, fulfilling the image in his dream.